resistance-protocol/litepaper/README.md

 - RFV for RSX can only go up, but never down.
 - The trading range between PF and PC offers opportunities and promotes economic activity at all times.
-- Excess demand can never increase stakeholder risk beyond the PC/PF multiple.
+- Excess demand can never increase stakeholder risk beyond the verifiable PC/PF multiple.

 Below a simulation of RFV considering PF and PC.
 The economical model assumes an initial PF of 0.10 DAI.
 PC has a MP of 500% at all times, that is an initial PC